 - If you have iCloud for Windows and iCloud Drive is enabled, you can follow similar steps in File Explorer.

 - In addition, other application data under the iCloud service can also be backed up through the desktop application + copy & paste mode.

-Solution 2: Backup iCloud to External Hard Drive via a Web Browser
+Solution 2: Backup iCloud to External Hard Drives via a Web Browser

 If the iCloud Drive or iCloud Photos application is not installed on your computer, or your Windows device is not compatible with iCloud Drive and iCloud Photos, you can use the iCloud web page to back up iCloud data to an external hard drive.

 Step 1.
 Set the download path of the browser to an external hard drive.

 Step 2.
 Using your Mac or PC, go to icloud.com.

 Step 3.
 Enter your Apple ID and password to log into your iCloud account.

 Step 4.
 After logging in, click the data you need to back up to the external hard drive in the interface.
 Here, we take backing up iCloud Drive data as an example.

 Step 5.
 After entering iCloud Drive, select the files or folders you want to transfer and click the download icon.
 The data will be automatically downloaded to the external hard drive path you set.